 Secondly, we use Page Speed Grader.
 This site was recommended by Bluehost and has been very beneficial so far.
 This is because it ranks a lot of the same items Google looks at but it looks at other important items as well.

-I used both of these website speed testing to figure out what we needed to work on to improve the website.
+I used both of these website speed testings to figure out what we needed to work on to improve the website.
 I recommend you to use these tools to get a blueprint as to where you need to improve your own site.

 Overall, this process has increased our speed grades with Google and Page Speed Grader significantly.
 Our score has jumped up nearly 30 points according to Google.
 And just over 20 points on Page Speed Grader.
-I am very pleased with the results after some serious work on the backend of our website.
+I am very pleased with the results of some serious work on the backend of our website.